doridori/doridori.github.io/_posts/2022-10-11-Architecture-Application-as-a-Function.md

 An a professional Android developer for over 12 years, I have myself written and seen others write tests over more traditional Android architectures which try to express a flow such as the above which end up being:

-- Slow: due to a combination of instrumention and integration complexity
+- Slow: due to a combination of instrumentation and integration complexity
 - Flakey: due to concurrency being involved in the code under test
 - Complicated & brittle: due to excessive mocking or integration